 What can I use to clean vinyl?

 To clean vinyl you need to use a brush that is specifically made for records.
-‘Made up of thin carbon fibres, these brush are great at removing the dirt out of the vinyl grooves,’ suggest Winston Eade from Lenco.
+‘Made up of thin carbon fibers, these brushes are great at removing the dirt out of the vinyl grooves,’ suggest Winston Eade from Lenco.
 ‘Combine this with a dedicated record cleaner fluid and you’ll notice the difference in sound quality next time you play your vinyl.’